Lifestyle Changes to Manage Gastroesophageal Reflux Disease (GERD)

 Position and Timing

-The stomach needs time to breakdown food and move it in the right direction.
-To prevent irritating GERD symptoms:
+The stomach needs time to break down food and move it in the right direction.
+To help ease problems after you eat:

-- Wait at least 2-3 hours after eating a meal before lying down to give your stomach time to empty.
+- Wait at least 2-3 hours before lying down.
+This will give your stomach time to empty.
 Allow enough time between your last food of the night and bedtime.

 - Avoid bending over or straining.

 - Avoid large meals for a couple of hours before exercise.
 Experiment for which snacks are best before working out or to support endurance activities.

-Lying down makes it easier for content to flow from your stomach into the esophagus.
-Elevating your head 6-8 inches allows gravitiy to help keep stomach contents in place.
-Place blocks under the legs at the head of the bed to keep your upper body slightly elevated.
+Lying down makes it easier for content to flow backwards from the stomach.
+Elevating your head 6-8 inches allows gravity to help keep stomach contents in place.
+Placing blocks under the legs at the head of your bed may help.

 Don’t Wear Tight Clothes or Belts

-Wearing clothing or belts that are too tight can increase the reflux of stomach acid by increasing abdominal pressure.
+Wearing clothing or belts that are too tight makes pressure in the belly higher.
+This causes the reflux of stomach acid.
 This may be more of a problem for those who have excess weight around the midsection.

 - EBSCO Medical Review Board Daus Mahnke, MD